-1.1 Personnel nominated on muster lists to assist passengers in emergency situations should receive additional training to enable them to perform their duties properly.
+- 1.1 Personnel nominated on muster lists to assist passengers in emergency situations should receive additional training to enable them to perform their duties properly.
 The number of trained persons should always be sufficient to assist the total number of passengers who may be on board at any one time.
-The number of trained persons should be included on the ship's safe manning document.

-- 1.2 Where training is given in a shore-based training course, it should be supplemented by shipboard training before assuming the duties referred to in 1.1.
+The number of trained persons should be included on the ship's safe manning document. - 1.2 Where training is given in a shore-based training course, it should be supplemented by shipboard training before assuming the duties referred to in 1.1.
 The training should be to the satisfaction of the Administration.
-Administrations should establish some means of ensuring that crew members maintain continued proficiency through periodic refresher training, drills or related work experience. - 1.3 Communication skills should be sufficient to assist passengers during an emergency, taking into account the following criteria: - .1 the language or languages appropriate to the principal nationalities of passengers carried on a particular route; - .2 the likelihood that an ability to use elementary English vocabulary for basic instructions can provide a means of communicating with a passenger in need of assistance whether or not the passenger and crew member share a common language; - .3 the possible need to communicate during an emergency by some other means (e.g. by demonstration, or hand signals, or calling attention to the location of instructions, muster stations, life-saving devices or evacuation routes) when verbal communication is impractical; - .4 the extent to which complete safety instructions have been provided to passengers in their native language or languages; and - .5 the languages in which emergency announcements may be broadcast during an emergency or drill to convey critical guidance to passengers and to facilitate crew members in assisting passengers. - 1.4 The training should include but not necessarily be limited to the following items.
+Administrations should establish some means of ensuring that crew members maintain continued proficiency through periodic refresher training, drills or related work experience. - 1.3 Designated personnel should receive specific training in the assistance of elderly or disabled persons and other persons needing special assistance. - 1.4 Communication skills should be sufficient to assist passengers during an emergency, taking into account the following criteria: - .1 the language or languages appropriate to the principal nationalities of passengers carried on a particular route; - .2 the likelihood that an ability to use elementary English vocabulary for basic instructions can provide a means of communicating with a passenger in need of assistance whether or not the passenger and crew member share a common language; - .3 the possible need to communicate during an emergency by some other means (e.g. by demonstration, or hand signals, or calling attention to the location of instructions, muster stations, life-saving devices or evacuation routes) when verbal communication is impractical; - .4 the extent to which complete safety instructions have been provided to passengers in their native language or languages; and - .5 the languages in which emergency announcements may be broadcast during an emergency or drill to convey critical guidance to passengers and to facilitate crew members in assisting passengers. - 1.5 The training should include but not necessarily be limited to the items listed below.